New Wi-Fi Now Available Campuswide

 Going forward, your device should automatically connect to CU Secure whenever it's in range.

-The Mac tutorial says to "Always Allow" the request to access items in my keychain.
+The Mac tutorial says to "Always Allow" eapolclient to access the SecureW2 key in my keychain.
 Is that safe?

 You're right to question requests to access items in your keychain.
 In this case, there are two reasons why it's okay to click Always Allow.

-Please note: If you click Allow instead of Always Allow, you'll be prompted for your password every time you connect to CU Secure.
-This is a frustrating user experience, so we strongly recommend that you select Always Allow.
+Please note: If you click Allow instead of Always Allow, you'll be prompted for your password every time your device connects to CU Secure until you click Always Allow.

-To double-check that your personal device has the CU Secure certificate installed, search for the CU Secure network or profile.
+To confirm that your device has the CU Secure certificate installed, search for the CU Secure network or profile.

 Windows